jesperfj/hk-gh/README.md

 Once your change is on Github, you can deploy with:

     $ hk deploy
-    Deploying e2a40d9411 from demo in roanak/node-todo to roanak-todo Starting build... done
+    Deploying e2a40d9411 from master in roanak/node-todo to roanak-todo Starting build... done
     Build id: 33726cf9-594c-4c21-bf72-46b1ebbc2733
     Building... done